FunkyE9th/NewTest/docs/ubuntu.md

-Link to video coming soon.
+To what the video tutorial: Link to video coming soon.